Background pattern

 Breastfeeding

-Driving and operating machinery
+Driving and using machines

 Lavestra HCT containslactose

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, contact them before taking this medicine.

-3. How to Take Lavestra HCT
+3. How to take Lavestra HCT

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the instructions of administration of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 If you take more Lavestra HCT than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20 indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, telephone 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take Lavestra HCT
+If you forget to take Lavestra HCT

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 The following side effects have been reported:

-Frequent(may affect up to 1 in 10 people)
+Common(may affect up to 1 in 10 people)

 • Diarrhea, abdominal pain, nausea, indigestion,